Acute Myeloid Leukemia (AML)

 Regional Insights

-• Occupational exposures, particularly in men, may partially explain the higher male prevalence of AML.
+• Occupational hazards, especially in male-dominated industries, may contribute to the higher male incidence of AML.

 History